IonicRF™ Generator

 Read this section to gather important prescription and safety information.

-The IonicRF™ Generator, in combination with approved compatible electrodes and cannulae, is intended for lesioning of neural tissue in the nervous system as an aid in the management of pain.
+The IonicRF™ Generator, in combination with approved compatible electrodes and cannulae, is intended for lesioning of neural tissue in the peripheral nervous system as an aid in the management of pain.

 The use of this device is contraindicated in patients with systemic infection or local infection in the area of the procedure.